YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ### Summary
 focus 2 services, Rekognition and Segemaker

-Rekognition - if you have a scenario question about content moderation using AL.ML
+Rekognition - if you have a scenario question about content moderation using AL/ML